TRIPLE NEGATIVE BREAST CANCER

 Treatments for Triple-Negative Breast Cancer

-Triple-negative breast cancer is difficult to treat and does not respond well to targeted therapies as some other types of cancer do.
+Triple-negative breast cancer is difficult to treat and does not respond as well to targeted therapies as some other types of cancer do.
 At Tampa General Hospital’s Cancer Institute, our breast cancer experts review each patient’s diagnostic and genetic reports closely to prepare a treatment plan best suited to a patient.

 A treatment plan for triple-negative breast cancer may involve: